iMicknl/ha-nest-protect/README.md

 - Only Google Accounts are supported, there is no plan to support legacy Nest accounts
 - When Nest Protect (wired) occupancy is triggered, it will stay 'on' for 10 minutes.
 (API limitation)
 - Only *cookie authentication* is supported as Google removed the API key authentication method.
 This means that you need to login to the Nest website at least once to generate a cookie.
 This cookie will be used to authenticate with the Nest API.
 The cookie will be stored in the Home Assistant configuration folder and will be used for future requests.
+If you logout from your browser or change your password, you need to reautenticate and and replace the current issue_token and cookies.

 ## Installation